An Adirondack experience

 For anyone wanting to experience art and history, spending a day at the legendary museum, Adirondack Experience, The Museum on Blue Mountain Lake, fondly known as the Smithsonian of the northeast, is a local favorite.
 The museum's extensive campus is the hallowed repository of some of our most cherished stories, offering exhibits, interactive displays, events, and workshops.

-Please note: During summer and fall of 2020, a number of attractions have temporarily closed or are limiting admission.
+Please note: During summer of 2021, a number of attractions have temporarily closed or are limiting admission.
 Many shops are open but are limiting capacity, while many annual events have been cancelled or postponed.
 If you are interested in visiting a specific event or destination, please check the business' website or Facebook page for opening information.
 As we all adjust to the changes Covid-19 has caused, we thank you for your interest in the Adirondacks and for your patience.